Effects of Backtracking on PageRank: Standard, Non-Backtracking, and -PageRank

 Using the lift of $G$ onto its directed edges, we can calculate non-backtracking PageRank.
-To do this we consider the graph created by the non-backtracking matrix defined
+To do this we consider the graph created by the non-backtracking matrix defined by

-This graph is similar to $\hat{G}$, however edges that backtrack on $G$ do not connect to each other.
-Note that performing a random walk only the graph generated by $B$ is equivalent to a non-backtracking random walk on the graph $G$.
-Hence, using $B$ as our adjacency matrix, we can define non-backtracking PageRank in the same manner as Arrigo et.~al~\cite{arrigo2019non} as follows:
+The graph associated with $B$ has much in common with $\hat{G}$, however edges that backtrack on $G$ do not connect to each other.
+Note that performing a random walk on the graph generated by $B$ is equivalent to a non-backtracking random walk on the graph $G$.
+Hence, using $B$ as our adjacency matrix, we can define non-backtracking PageRank in the same manner as Arrigo et~al.~\cite{arrigo2019non} as follows:

 \begin{defn}[Non-backtracking PageRank \cite{arrigo2019non}] Let $G$ be a graph with $B$ its non-backtracking matrix and $\hat{D}$ its edge degree matrix.
 Let $u=T^T(TT^T)^{-1}v$ be the initial distribution vector from standard PageRank projected onto the directed edges of $G$.
 Then the stationary distribution of